What is an internship?

 Students may not start counting internship hours until those three forms above are submitted and approved by the internship coordinator.
-If you are registered for BA409, you may log on to the Moodle site at http://moodle.sou.edu.
-Download the course syllabus and read further about course requirements.
+Course materials for the internship are managed on a Moodle site.
+Please contact the coordinator for more information.

 Search for Internships

 To find an internship, you can do several things:

 1. Go to your student email account.
 Along the top left where you see links to your calendar and mail, click on Groups.
 (This is in GMail - not in My.sou.edu.)
 If you do not see Groups, click on More, and then you should see Groups.
 Search for Business Internships.
 Double click on the group title and then you'll be able to scroll through all the postings.
 There's a blue button that says "Join Group."
 Join if you want to receive emails about any new postings.
 You can always unsubscribe later when you're not interested any more.

 2. Go to the University site was: http://www.sou.edu/careers If you have never logged into this site before, you will need to create a log in and password.